-Over four decades ago, quality professional theatre for the people of Arizona was just a dream.
+Over five decades ago, quality professional theatre for the people of Arizona was just a dream.
 Today, ATC is recognized as one of the most dynamic theatres in the country.

 Founded in Tucson by Sandy Rosenthal in 1967 as the Arizona Civic Theatre, ATC achieved professional status in 1972, when it began hiring Actors’ Equity performers on a modified League of Resident Theaters (LORT) contract.
 The Arizona Civic Theatre began presenting a portion of its season in Phoenix in 1978, and a year later the name was changed to the Arizona Theatre Company.